tparchman/F22_BIOL792_coursepage/week1_unixI/unix_assignment1.md

 - quick guides to basic Unix commands can be found in [Appendix 2](https://github.com/tparchman/BIOL792/blob/master/unix_resources/Haddock_and_Dunn_quickguide_Appendices.pdf) of Haddock and Dunn and the course page has numerous 'cheat 'sheets' under unix_resources, such as this [unix cheat sheet](https://github.com/tparchman/BIOL792/blob/master/unix_resources/unix_cheat_sheet.pdf).
 These will be extremely useful.

-Also, please have a look at the excellent [tutorial from software carpentry](http://swcarpentry.github.io/shell-novice/).
-For this week and next, follow steps 1 through 3.